 Other communities around Alaska have made the connection between their actions and the problem of too much unnecessary plastic: Wasilla, Kodiak, Cordova, Bethel, and now Anchorage.
 They’ve all decided to be a part of the solution.

 So where does that leave Homer?

 Can we come up with a real solution to the problem of our consumption of plastic bags?

-Instead of fighting for our right to contribute to the problem, let’s be a part of the solution.
-Let’s talk about it.
-All of us.
-Let’s take an honest look at the problem we have.
-Let’s educate ourselves and look for effective ways to solve it individually and as a community.
+I hope Homer decides to be part of the solution.
 The issue of too many plastic bags in the world needn’t be controversial.
 It’s not about personal freedom or individual rights.
 It’s about making a correction.